heckslay/product-management-system/README.md

 ``php database/migrateDown.php``

+Note: Database itself must be created by hand.
+My script's ain't a charity.

 After that, you'd want to install Frontend related packages, to do that run the following command from the project's root directory: